watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #srv6-sfc-with-sr-unaware-functions title="SRv6 SFC with SR-unaware functions"}

-Native SFC provides services within an SR domain by using the SR-aware function.
+This architecture based on Software-Defined Networking (SDN) {{!RFC7426}}.
+It

-This eliminates forwarding by the SFC Proxy and improves forwarding efficiency compared to the current SRv6 SFC.
+It can manipulate by an AP

-This architecture allows the SR-aware function to leverage the SRv6 ecosystem, allowing FRR and other protection and anycast mechanisms to be used without modification.
-Thus, high fault tolerance and SRv6 native redundancy can be achieved.
+Each interface has abstraction layer defined in {{!RFC7426}}

-In addition, the Native SFC architecture enables comprehensive management of SRv6 SFCs by the SRv6 Native SFC Controller.
-This enables management of SR-aware functions as Service Segments, construction and per-flow provisioning of SFCs, and LinkState and metric collection for path calculation.
+AP の詳細なコンポーネントや各abstraction layer の振る舞いは out of scope とする

-# Data Plane
+# Forwarding Plane
-The Data Plane is designed as follows:
+The FP is designed as follows:

-* Provide SR-aware network service functions: to achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SR-aware network service functions.
+* Provide SR-aware network service functions: to achieve in-network processing with SRv6, the FP utilizes End.AN to handle SR-aware network service functions.
 * Represent the service function chain as an SR Policy: achieving SFC and QoS requirements through the Segment List.
 * Applying SR Policy per flow: classifies the target flow and adopts SR policy at SR source nodes using PBR.
 * Allow user-defined behavior extensions: allows user-defined functions using End.AN to improve the programmability of SRv6 network services.
 Abstraction of behavior implementation using AN reduces implementation costs compared to user-defined behavior.